square/subzero/docs/running_without_hsm.md

 The instructions in this page work with Mac OS X. Linux users can simply skip irrelevant parts.
 Windows users are advised to use a virtualization layer (e.g. Ubuntu inside VirtualBox).

 The Core is compiled using _cmake_ and _gcc_.
-The web server and GUI are built using _maven_ and run with Java.
+The web server and GUI are built using _gradle_ and run with Java.
 Since we don't have a HSM, we'll be using stub classes (included with Subzero) to successfully compile the code — HSM-specific steps will then be skipped.